-Alone, coffee gives you the energy, focus, and mood boost you need to tackle your day.
+Alone, coffee gives you the energy, focus, and the mood boost you need to tackle your day.

 Long term, America’s favorite morning beverage is shown to help protect against cognitive decline, heart and liver failure , certain cancers, as well as lessen your risk of developing type 2 diabetes.